Desert trails and luxury in Namibia

 There are however two things that help the lion considerably.
 First they’re incredibly good at hiding and phenomenally patient.
 Secondly, the antelopes, while physically fast, are mentally not quite so sprightly and pay perhaps too little attention to learning from their mistakes.

-George Schaller (who researched lion in the Serengeti and surrounding areas) recounts watching a group of Thomson's gazelles crossing a patch of thick bush in order to drink.
+George Schaller (who researched lion in the Serengeti and surrounding areas in Tanzania) recounts watching a group of Thomson's gazelles crossing a patch of thick bush in order to drink.
 When they entered the thick bush, it was bristling with lions that instantly grabbed and ate one of the gazelles.
 Over the next two hours the same group of gazelles, having apparently forgotten the recent murder of one of their companions, tried not once but twice more to get to the water using the same route…with predictable results.

 In general however, memory loss aside, prey animals are most afraid of lion when they can't be seen.
 As a result, when a lion does appear they all stare at it - so long as they can see it, and it knows that they can see it, everybody's safe.